 Crashed April 10, 1942

 Built by Curtiss in Buffalo, New York during 1941.
-U. S. Army serial number unknown.
+Assigned to the U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia.

-During March 1942, delivered to the Royal Australian Air Force (RAAF) as Kittyhawk A29-24.
-Assigned to 75 Squadron.
-Coded "D".
+During March 1942, delivered to the Royal Australian Air Force (RAAF) as Kittyhawk serial number A29-24.
+Assigned to No. 75 Squadron coded "D".
 No known nickname or nose art.

 Caught by surprise, this P-40 was heavily damaged by gunfire that shot away the windscreen, left holes in the aircraft and was set on fire.
-Pilot Jackson successfully bailed out unhurt.
+Pilot Jackson successfully bailed out and opened his parachute and landed unhurt.

 When this P-40 failed to return, in the mid morning a Morse code transmission with the word "Lori".
 Afterwards, at 11:45am, A-24 Dive Bomber took off to search near Lori village and Oroi village roughly fifty miles northwest of Port Moresby.
 Later at 4:00pm, P-40 Kittyhawk A29-31 took off piloted by Cox on a search mission to the north, but experienced bad weather including heavy clouds and rain near the Kairuku and Mount Cameron area and was forced to return to base.

 On April 11, 1942 six P-40s with seven A-24s took off on another search mission flying in a wide abreast formation to search for Jackson.
-On April 12, 1942 another search was made by P-40s along the Kokoda Track as far as Lake Triste then to within thirty miles of Salamaua but searched without results.
+On April 12, 1942 another search was made by P-40E Kittyhawks flying along the Kokoda Track as far as Lake Triste then to within thirty miles of Salamaua without results.

 Fate of the Pilot

-At Port Moresby, a rescue was planned using an American A-24 dive bomber able to accommodate a passenger escorted by P-40 Kittyhawk.
-On April 23, 1942 a first attempt was made to pick him up but bad weather prevented the rescue aircraft from locating Wau.
+At Port Moresby, a rescue mission was planned using a U. S. Army Air Fore (USAAF) A-24 Dive Bomber escorted by a RAAF Kittyhawk.
+On April 23, 1942 a first attempt was made to pick him up but bad weather prevented the rescue aircraft from finding Wau.